martinvoegele/martinvoegele.github.io/_pages/photography.md

 You can find my pictures on <a href="https://www.flickr.com/photos/141145767@N06/">Flickr</a> and on <a href="https://blendenfleck.tumblr.com/">Tumblr</a>.

+My greatest success was the second prize in a Photocommunity contest with my <a href="https://www.fotocommunity.de/photo/lesetraum-blendenfleck/27524305">picture of the public library in Stuttgart</a>.

 <img width="310" src="../images/photo-halfmoonbay-512.jpg" /> <img width="310" src="../images/photo-cattedrale-512.jpg" /> <img width="310" src="../images/photo-goldengatebridge-512.jpg" />